 Note: on some older web pages you may see mention of Uswayford Farm which was a popular stop-over point and slightly closer to the Pennine Way than Barrowburn.
 However the B&B closed in 2010 when owner Nancy left.
-An attempt was made to re-open it however this did not happen and as such there is no longer any accommodation at Uswayford Farm.
+There is no longer any accommodation or services at Uswayford Farm.

 It’s probably wise to try and book each hostel a few days in advance – or at least book it on the morning you intend to arrive there.
 Don’t forget that YHA hostels can book beds for you anywhere in the YHA network.